jdmarv17/BBART/README.md

 # BBART (Development Version)

-This repository contains all code necessary to replicate analysis in the paper "Bayesian Additive Regression Trees with Basis-Expanded Functional Covariates"[title changed from Functional Bayesian Additive Regression Trees] (Marvald, Love, and Groves, 2025).
-The analysis_files folder contains the data and R script to run the analysis and the necessary functions to do so are contained in the R folder.
+This repository contains all code necessary to replicate analysis in the papers "Bayesian Additive Regression Trees with Basis-Expanded Functional Covariates"[title changed from Functional Bayesian Additive Regression Trees] (Marvald, Love, and Groves, 2025) and "Functional Variable Selection using Bayesian Additive Regression Trees with Basis-Expanded Functional Covariates" (Marvald, Love, and Groves, 2025).
+The analysis_files folder contains the data and R scripts to run the analyses and the necessary functions are contained in the R folder.
+'mice_irradiation_analysis' and 'mice_variable_selection' correspond to the analyses from each paper respectively.

 Data comes from a Center for Medical Countermeasures Against Radiation Center funded project to develop radiation exposure biomarkers and diagnostics.